Mother Angelica: Education

-Rizzo attended St. Anthony's School, where she later reported a strong dislike for the nuns, describing them as "the meanest people on earth."
+Rita attended St. Anthony's School, where she later reported a strong dislike for the nuns, describing them as "the meanest people on earth."
 She attributed their harsh discipline to her status as the child of divorced parents.
-Mae Rizzo initially withdrew her daughter from the school on a temporary basis, which later became permanent.
+Mae Rizzo initially withdrew her daughter from the school temporarily, and the withdrawal later became permanent.

-At age fourteen, Rizzo enrolled at McKinley High School in Canton, where she became one of the school's first drum majorettes.
+At age fourteen, Rita enrolled at McKinley High School in Canton, where she became one of the school's first drum majorettes.
 She later stated in an interview that she struggled academically, saying, "I did very poorly in school.
 I wasn't interested in the capital of Ohio.
 I was interested in whether my mother had committed suicide that day."
-Rizzo did not form close friendships during high school, a circumstance she attributed to her concern that doing so might distress her mother, who viewed competing demands for attention as threatening.
-Rizzo did not engage in dating, later recalling, "I never had a date, never wanted one.
+Rita did not form close friendships during high school, a circumstance she attributed to her concern that doing so might distress her mother, who viewed competing demands for attention as threatening.
+Nor did Rita engage in dating, later recalling: "I never had a date, never wanted one.
 I just didn't have any desire.
 I suppose having experienced the worst of married life, it was not at all attractive to me."

-By the time Rizzo began high school, financial constraints necessitated a return to the Gianfresco household, where her two uncles and grandparents also resided.
-Her grandfather, Anthony Gianfresco, had experienced a stroke, which intensified his previously volatile temperament.
-Despite these circumstances, the family had stable housing and consistent meals.
-Rizzo attempted to maintain her academic performance with varying success.
+By the time she began high school, financial constraints necessitated a return to the Gianfresco household, where her two uncles and grandparents also resided.
+Her grandfather Anthony had experienced a stroke, which intensified his previously volatile temperament.
+Despite these circumstances, the family had stable housing and consistent meals, and Rita attempted to maintain her academic performance with varying success.

-In 1939, Rizzo began leaving McKinley High School in the afternoons, feeling overwhelmed by the noise and activity of the school environment.
+In 1939, Rita began leaving McKinley High School in the afternoons, feeling overwhelmed by the noise and activity of the school environment.
 She was prescribed calcium and nerve medication to address what was diagnosed as a nervous condition.
 During this period, her mother's mental health appeared to deteriorate, and arrangements were made for Mae to stay with a relative in Philadelphia.
-Rizzo remained in Canton and experienced feelings of guilt about her mother's absence.
+Rita, however, remained in Canton and experienced feelings of guilt about her mother's absence.
 She attempted to maintain a routine and earned money by performing baton-twirling.
 She expressed a persistent fear that her circumstances would not improve and that her mother would not recover.

 Rizzo also gave baton lessons and worked in a factory that produced liturgical candles, sending part of her earnings to her mother in Philadelphia.
 During this time, she missed nearly two months of school near the end of her junior year and failed three subjects.
 She enrolled in summer school without informing her mother.
 As a consequence, she had to relinquish her position as drum majorette, a role she had found personally affirming and which had helped her become comfortable in front of crowds.

-When Mae Rizzo returned from Philadelphia, her condition had improved.
-Rita arranged for her to take the civil service examination, which Mae passed.
-In 1941, Mae secured employment as a bookkeeper, which provided her with financial stability and emotional balance.
-Rizzo graduated from McKinley High School in 1941.
+When her mother returned from Philadelphia, her condition had improved.
+Rita arranged for her to take the civil service examination, which she passed, and in 1941, Mae secured employment as a bookkeeper, providing her with financial stability and emotional balance.
+Rita graduated from McKinley High School that same year.